 1. The dissolution of the papacy: Any notion of the Pope being the ‘head of the global church’ would have to be repented of, and dispensed with.
 As would any suggestion that there is any other mediator between God & Humanity apart from Jesus Christ (Eph 5:23, Col 1:18, 2:19, 1 Tim 2:5).

-2. The dissolution of Catholic dogma, thereby making Scripture alone the final authority in all matters of faith and practice within the church.
+2. A dissolution of Catholic Dogma, thereby making Scripture alone the final authority in all matters of faith and practice within the church.
 A renunciation therefore of any notion that the church or papal office holds equal authority to Scripture.
 (No more indulgences, for instance).

 3. A rejection of the veneration of the saints, and any notion of praying to them, or that the church can give out a sainthood.
 The New Testament refers to all believers who are in Christ as saints (Eph 1:1, 15, 2:19, 4:12, 1 Cor 14:33, 16:1, 2 Cor 8:4, 9:12, Phil 4:22, Col 1:4, 26, Acts 9:32, 41, Romans 15:26, 31, 16:15, Heb 13:24, Philemon 1:5, Jude 1:3).